Kakul22/Kakul22/README.md

 ### 🌱 About Me

 - 🔭 Currently learning **Data Science · Machine Learning · Deep Learning**
-- 🚧 Working on: improving my ML projects & exploring deployment strategies
+- 🚧 Working on: sharpening my skills and growing as a Data Scientist
 - 🤝 Open to collaborate on: Data Science / ML projects
 - 💬 Ask me about: CNNs, Grad-CAM, or anything plant-disease-detection related 🌿
 - 📫 Reach me: **kakulmittal2006@gmail.com**